 Promotes Spinal Alignment: Another plus of memory foam’s contouring qualities is that for many sleepers, it promotes good spinal alignment and provides lumbar support.
 When a surface responds to the natural curves of the body like memory foam does, it can be easier to find sleeping positions that keep your spine in neutral alignment.
 This can prevent tossing and turning at night, as well as back pain and soreness in the morning.

-Hypoallergenic: For people with allergies, one major benefit of memory foam mattresses is that they tend to be hypoallergenic.
+Allergen Resistant: One major benefit of memory foam mattresses is that they tend to resist the buildup of common allergens for people with allergies.
 Because of their dense structure, memory foam mattresses are less likely to attract and accumulate allergens, such as dust mites, mold, and other common irritants.

 Reduces Motion Transfer: For co-sleepers and couples–especially those who are light sleepers–making sure you can’t feel it if your partner moves or gets up at night is very important when considering a mattress.